-When you are injured because of the negligence of an employer, you may be entitled for compensation for lost past and future wages, pain and suffering, disfigurement, future medical expenses, and costs of retraining.
+When you are injured because of the negligence of an employer, you may be entitled to compensation for lost past and future wages, pain and suffering, disfigurement, future medical expenses, and costs of retraining.
 Because of the extreme physical requirements placed on offshore workers, injuries that result in a worker unable to complete any of their duties may make them unfit for work.
-There are few if any light duty jobs for workers on an oil rig, oil supply ship or crew boat.
+There are few if any light-duty jobs for workers on an oil rig, oil supply ship or crew boat.

 Common injuries after oil rig explosions include:

-If you or a loved one has been injured in a oil rig explosion, call or click here to contact the nationwide maritime accident attorneys at The Ammons Law Firm today for a free consultation.
+If you or a loved one has been injured in a oil rig explosion, call (866) 783-6117 to contact the oil rig explosion attorneys at The Ammons Law Firm today for a free consultation.